jpsm83/health/documentation/n8n/articleTranslation.md

 - **DATA CORRUPTION**: Invalid content will cause database inconsistencies
 - **USER EXPERIENCE**: Failed posts will result in incomplete social media campaigns

+**CRITICAL JSON QUOTE RULES - ABSOLUTELY MANDATORY:**
+- **ALL double quotes (") within content MUST be replaced with single quotes (')**
+- **This is CRITICAL - double quotes break JSON parsing in n8n when data is treated as string**
+- **Examples of CORRECT usage:**
+  - Title: "Understanding 'Popcorn Brain': Signs, Causes..." → JSON: `"mainTitle": "Understanding 'Popcorn Brain': Signs, Causes..."`
+  - Text: "The term 'popcorn brain'" → JSON: `"articleParagraphs": ["The term 'popcorn brain'"]`
+- **Examples of INCORRECT (WILL CAUSE ERRORS):**
+  - WRONG: `"metaTitle": "Capire il "Popcorn "Brain": Segnali"` (double quotes break JSON)
+  - WRONG: `"articleParagraphs": ["The term "popcorn brain""]` (double quotes break JSON)
+- **VERIFICATION: Before outputting, replace ALL double quotes within content with single quotes (apostrophes)**
+- **If your content needs quotes, use single quotes (') instead of double quotes (") - this is not optional**
+- **FINAL CHECK: Scan your entire JSON output for ANY double quotes (") inside string values and replace them with single quotes (') before submitting**

 **OUTPUT:** Only the complete translated JSON object, nothing else.
 ```